dolphindb/api_python3/README.md

 ## 7 Connection Pooling in Multi-Threaded Applications

 When calling method `session.run` in DolphinDB Python API, the scripts can only be executed serially.
 To execute the scripts concurrently, you can use `DBConnectionPool` which creates multiple threads (specified by the *threadNum* parameter) to execute the tasks.
 You can obtain the session ID of all the threads with `getSessionId()` of the `DBConnectionPool` object.
+Note that it may take a while before an inactive `DBConnectionPool` is closed automatically.
+You can explicitly close a `DBConnectionPool` by calling `shutDown()` to release the connection resources upon the completion of thread tasks.

 ```Python
 pool = ddb.DBConnectionPool(host, port, threadNum, userid, password, loadBalance, highAvailability, reConnectFlag, compress)